 Now, we will show the steps to apply SUMPRODUCT with SUM across multiple sheets.

-- Then we will go to sheet Jan.
+- Secondly, we will go to the worksheet Jan.

-- In the same way, add Feb and Mar sheets and complete the formula.
+- Similarly, add Feb and Mar sheets and complete the formula.
 So, the formula becomes:

-- Pull down the Fill Handle icon from Cell C5 to C8 and get the final return.
+- Finally, press ENTER. and drag down the Fill Handle icon from cell C5 to C8 and get the final return.

 Now, get the result for all the cells.

 Here, we’ve shown the SUMPRODUCT across multiple sheets using other functions by two methods.
 Hope this will help to get your solution.
-If you think we need any modification, you can tell us in the comment section.
+If you think we need any modifications, you can tell us in the comment section.
 Also, you can follow our website ExcelDemy for more updates.